andykanu/mixed_messages/README.md

 # mixed_messages

 Project to create random message generator in JS.

-##What is it?
+## What is it?

 Creating a small web app that publishes random inspirational messages to users on request

-##Technologies used
+## Technologies used

 HTML, CSS and Javascript

+### Accesses quote of the day via REST API